The Hudson River

 The Hudson River has appeared in countless films, books, paintings, songs, and television programs.
 Its dramatic scenery and proximity to New York City have made it one of America’s most recognizable waterways.

-The river is also deeply connected to New York State identity and remains a defining natural feature of the Northeast.
+The river is also closely tied to New York State identity and remains a defining natural feature of the Northeast.

-The Hudson River is far more than a geographic reference point on a map.
-It is one of the defining waterways of New York State and the broader northeastern United States, influencing commerce, transportation, military history, art, environmental policy, and regional identity for generations.
-For Long Island, the Hudson River represents the western gateway to the island and an essential part of the story of how the New York metropolitan region developed into one of the world’s most influential urban areas.
+The Hudson River is far more than a line on the map.
+It is one of the defining waterways of New York State and the northeastern United States, shaping commerce, transportation, military strategy, art, tourism, and environmental policy for generations.
+For Long Island, it remains an essential part of the region’s western setting and of the larger story of how the New York metropolitan region grew into one of the world’s most influential urban areas.